JadedPigeon/Gator/readme.md

 # Gator - RSS Feed Aggregator CLI

-Gator is a terminal-based RSS feed aggregator built with Go and PostgreSQL.
+Gator (gator) is a terminal-based RSS feed aggregator built with Go and PostgreSQL.
 It allows users to register, follow RSS feeds, scrape new posts, and browse the latest articles—all from the command line.

 ## 🛠️ Requirements